Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: Introduction

 \section{Introduction}

-Although Poncelet polygons occupy attention of major mathematicians for more than a bicentennial, from Poncelet, Jacobi, Cayley, via Darboux and Lebesgue,to Griffiths, Harris, Berger, Kozlov, Narasimhan, and Hitchin, to mention a few, we have discovered an unexpected phenomenon: there exist confocal families of conics which are all caustics of $k$-Poncelet polygons inscribed in a given circle, with a fixed $k$.
-This significantly changes the understanding and intuition related to injectivity and monotonicity of induced rotational numbers.
-To complete the surprise, we prove that such a phenomenon appears only for $k=4$.
+Although Poncelet polygons have been occupying the attention of major mathematicians for more than a bicentennial, from Poncelet, Jacobi, Cayley, via Darboux and Lebesgue,to Griffiths, Harris, Berger, Kozlov, Narasimhan, and Hitchin, to mention a few, it seems that new, interesting and unexpected phenomena and connections related to Poncelet porism are still waiting to be discovered.

-The main object of our study are Poncelet polygons inscribed in a given boundary conic and tangent to conics from a confocal pencil, when the boundary does not belong to the pencil.
-This question naturally arose in the study of the numerical range and Blaschke products, see \cite{DGSV} and \cite{MFSS2019} and references therein.
-We compare and contrast the obtained results with the case when the boundary belongs to the confocal pencil of caustics, which was studied before, in particular in the study of elliptical billiards and the Great Poncelet Theorem, see for example \cite{BergerGeometryII}, \cite{DarbouxSUR}, \cite{KozTrBIL}, \cite{LebCONIQUES}, \cite{FlattoBOOK}, \cite{DR2011knjiga}, \cite{DragRadn2014bul}, and \cite{DR2019rcd} and references therein.
+The main object of our paper are Poncelet polygons inscribed in a given circle and circumscribed about conics from a confocal family, which is a setting that emerges from the study of the numerical range and Blaschke products, see \cite{DGSV} and \cite{MFSS2019} and references therein.

-Recently, two different approaches were developed to relate Poncelet polygons and distinguished classes of polynomials.
-In \cite{DR2019cmp} the relationship between periodic trajectories of billiards within ellipsoids in $d$-dimensional space and the Chebyshev-type extremal polynomials over $d$ intervals was established for any $d\ge 2$.
-In \cite{MFSS2019} the case of Poncelet polygons in the plane ($d=2$) was related to paraorthogonal polynomials.
-A specialization of the results of \cite{DR2019cmp} for $d=2$ is given in \cite{DR2019rcd}.

-Integrability of a billiard system within an ellipse in the plane can be geometrically observed through the existence of a caustic: for every trajectory there exists a conic, {\it confocal} with the boundary ellipse, which is tangent to all lines containing segments of the given trajectory.
-Such a conic is called {\it the caustic} of a given trajectory.
-Keeping the boundary ellipse fixed and varying the trajectories, the caustics also vary within the same confocal pencil and this pencil contains the boundary ellipse.

-Both Poncelet polygons and billiards within an ellipse have the same dynamical background.
-It was explained in \cite{King}.
-Given two ellipses in the plane, the outer (the boundary) $F$ and the inner (the caustic) $E$ inside $F$.
-For any point $f_1\in F$ one can define ``the right" tangent to $E$ which touches it at $e_1$ and intersects $F$ in another point $f_2$.
-This process can continue from $f_2$ using the right tangent to $E$ and generates $e_2$ on $E$ and $f_3\in F$ and so on.
-If this process is periodic with period $k$ starting from $f_1$, then according to the Poncelet theorem (see for example \cite{King}, \cite{DR2011knjiga}, \cite{DGSV}) it will be periodic with the same period starting from any other point $f$ from $F$.
-We will refer to $f_1f_2\dots f_k$ as a Poncelet polygon inscribed in $F$ and circumscribed about $E$ or a $k$-Poncelet polygonal line.
-In the case of a billiard, we have periodic billiard trajectories of period $k$.
-We will also say that $E$ is a $k$-Poncelet caustic with respect to $F$.